AG: Penalize doctor who spoke of Ohio 10-year-old's abortion

-INDIANAPOLIS — Indiana's Republican attorney general on Wednesday asked the state medical licensing board to discipline an Indianapolis doctor who has spoken publicly about providing an abortion to a 10-year-old rape victim who traveled from Ohio after its more-restrictive abortion law took effect.
+INDIANAPOLIS — Indiana's Republican attorney general asked the state medical licensing board Wednesday to discipline an Indianapolis doctor who has spoken publicly about providing an abortion to a 10-year-old rape victim who traveled from Ohio after its more-restrictive abortion law took effect.

-The complaint alleges Dr. Caitlin Bernard violated state law by not reporting the girl's child abuse to Indiana authorities and violated patient privacy laws by telling a newspaper reporter about the girl's treatment.
+The complaint says Dr. Caitlin Bernard violated state law by not reporting the girl's child abuse to Indiana authorities and violated patient privacy laws by telling a newspaper reporter about the girl's treatment.

-Bernard and her lawyers maintain the girl's abuse had already been reported to Ohio police and child protective services officials before the doctor ever saw the child.
+Bernard and her lawyers maintain that the girl's abuse had been reported to Ohio police and child-protective services officials before the doctor ever saw the child.
 A 27-year-old man has been charged in Columbus, Ohio, with raping the girl.

 People are also reading…

-Bernard's lawyers argue Indiana Attorney General Todd Rokita, who is stridently anti-abortion, has been spreading false or misleading information about the doctor with his investigation allegations for several months.
+Bernard's lawyers say Indiana Attorney General Todd Rokita, who is stridently anti-abortion, has been spreading false or misleading information about the doctor with his investigation allegations for several months.

-The attorney general's complaint asked the licensing board to impose "appropriate disciplinary action" but doesn't specify a requested penalty.
-State licensing boards ensure physicians have the appropriate training and education to practice in the state and can suspend, revoke or place on probation a doctor's license.
+The attorney general's complaint asks the licensing board to impose "appropriate disciplinary action" but doesn't specify a requested penalty.
+State licensing boards ensure that physicians have the appropriate training and education to practice in the state and can suspend, revoke or place on probation a doctor's license.

-Kathleen DeLaney, a lawyer for Bernard, pointed to testimony from that investigation, including from Bernard, who on Nov.
-21 testified that both child abuse authorities and law enforcement in Ohio were involved in the case before the child came to Indiana for treatment.
+Kathleen DeLaney, a lawyer for Bernard, pointed to testimony from that investigation, including from Bernard, who testified Nov.
+21 that child-abuse authorities and law enforcement in Ohio were involved in the case before the child came to Indiana for treatment.

 Marion County Deputy Prosecutor Katharine Melnick also testified that day and said child abuse would be reported by hospital social workers, not doctors, and such reports would be referred to law enforcement where the crime occurred.